MateuszZalobnik/Traffic-Agent-Based-Simulation/README.md

 CrossRoadModel - class responsible for the entire simulation model.
 An object of this class has all the information about the model (position of cars, status of lights, etc.).

+PixelsPositionObject - an abstract class that is responsible for the position of objects on the screen

-Car - objects of this class have information about the position, direction of movement, reaction time.
+Car - extends PixelsPositionObject - objects of this class have information about the initial position, direction of movement, reaction time

-TrafficLight - an object of this class has information about the state of the lights
+TrafficLight - extends PixelsPositionObject - an object of this class has information about the state of the lights

 RootDisplay - the class responsible for the GUI